 Gardening for Kids

-With most of us stuck in isolation at home, we're all looking for something to keep us from climbing the walls - but while we're busy dealing with cancelled holidays and panic-buying at supermarkets, it's important not to forget the impact this turbulent time is having on the littlest members of our households.
-With school off the cards for the time being and most extra-curricular activities cancelled, chances are kids are feeling bored, lonely and perhaps even a little confused because their routine has been thrown off kilter.
-If you're looking for an outlet for your kids that involves no screen time, gets them active and teaches them something valuable while also helping re-establish a routine, why not get them (and yourself!) out into the garden?
+With most of having spent plenty of time inside our homes over the last twelve months, we're all looking for new hobbies and routines to get us outdoors as life returns to some semblance of normality.
+But while we adults have been busy dealing with cancelled holidays and time away from loved ones, it's important not to forget the impact the last year has had on the littlest members of our households.
+If you're looking for a fun activity for your kids that involves no screen time, gets them active and teaches them something valuable while also helping re-establish a routine, why not get them (and yourself!) out into the garden?

 Research shows conclusively that gardening has positive health and educational benefits for children.
 On the health side, gardening-based programs are helping kids with learning difficulties or mental health issues including autism.
 Gardening is also a great way to encourage kids to eat more fresh produce - it's amazing how being involved in the patch-to-plate process can encourage them to add more greens to their plate.
 On the educational side, gardening can teach children about the environment, where food comes from and assist with the development of gross and fine motor skills alongside other important attributes like patience, perseverance, motivation and teamwork.
-Working in a garden also helps build confidence while encouraging relaxation - something we all need during uncertain times.
+Working in a garden also helps build confidence while encouraging relaxation - something we all need in times of high stress and uncertainty.

-Many schools have gardens where children learn to grow fruit and vegetables, and even if your kids are having some time away from school right now, those skills can be built on at home in the family veggie patch.
+Many schools have gardens where children learn to grow fruit and vegetables, and those skills can be built upon at home in the family veggie patch.
 This doesn’t just mean getting them involved in the hard work of weeding and digging, but also the fun parts such as harvesting and helping prepare meals.

 But getting kids involved in the garden and having fun outdoors doesn’t stop with just having a veggie patch.
 To get the kids outside, you have to be out there too.
 Leave the dishes, bed making and vacuuming for later - instead, get out of the house into the sunshine and the kids will be right there with you.